Internal Wire Split Keyboard

 Comparison

-How it differs from traditional handwiring
+How it differs from a traditional hand-wired keyboard

-Traditional handwired keyboard wiring
+Traditional hand-wired keyboard wiring

-• Wires run in the air
+• Wires are suspended in the air

 • Soldering is more demanding